-- e.
-If you selected H.264 or H.265, in the Max Bitrate field, enter the maximum bandwidth the camera can use. - f.
-In the Primary Resolution drop-down menu, select the preferred image resolution.

-- g.
-If you selected H.264 or H.265, in the Min Keyframe Interval field, enter the number of frames between each keyframe. - 3.
+- d.
+In the Max Bitrate field, enter the maximum bandwidth the camera can use. - e.
+In the Primary Resolution drop-down menu, select the preferred image resolution. - f.
+In the Min Keyframe Interval field, enter the number of frames between each keyframe. - 3.
 Click Apply to save the settings.